jsoysouvanh/Refureku/README.md

 ## Getting started
 Requirements:
 - CMake 3.15.0+
-- C++17+
-- A compatible compiler (see Cross-platform compatibility section).
+- A compatible compiler: MSVC 2017 / GCC8.0.0 / Clang 7.0.0 or newer.

 1. Pull the repository
 2. Update the RefurekuGenerator (Refureku/Generator/Source/main.cpp) according to your needs.
-You will probably want to at least change the "includeDirectory" variable in the parseAndGenerate() method.
+You must at least:
+	- Add the Refureku include diretory as well as your project include directories as specified [here](#putting-all-3-together);
+	- Update the "mainIncludeDirectory" variable so that it is the path to your main Include directory;
 3. Compile the library and the generator following these steps:

 - At the root of the Refureku project, open a terminal